dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 When a plan change happens it may or may not be billed immediately:

 - If the plan change causes a [billing cycle](/articles/yearly-billing) change (monthly to yearly or yearly to monthly) it is billed immediately, updating the billing cycle.
-- If the plan change does _not_ change the billing cycle, it will be billed along the renewal of the plan, adhering to the existing billing cycle.
+- If the plan change does _not_ change the billing cycle, it will be billed along with the renewal of the plan, adhering to the existing billing cycle.
 </info>

 </div>